jjermann/dicedensity/README.md

 Used to define more complex densities built from multiple other densities (see below for more details).

-To simplify expressions it is recommended to define abreviations for commonly used densities:
+To simplify expressions it is recommended to define abbreviations for commonly used densities:

 ```python3
     d2   = Die(2)